pavanpower8897/HighLevel/Databases/DynamoDB/DataModels/Readme.md

 If ur Connection Pooling for High-Throughput Upstreams!
 If your service makes frequent upstream calls, be mindful of connection pooling to avoid unnecessary overhead and latency spikes.

+In DynamoDB, read throttling and write throttling are independent.

+BatchWriteItem only consumes write capacity units (WCU).

+If your table or partition runs out of write throughput, you’ll see a ThrottlingException (like the one in your error).

+High reads elsewhere do not directly cause BatchWriteItem to fail.

+Read-heavy traffic consumes read capacity units (RCU).

+If RCUs are exhausted, read requests (GetItem, Query, Scan, BatchGetItem) get throttled, but writes are unaffected.

+If you hammer one hot partition with both lots of reads + lots of writes, you can still hit throttling because the partition’s total capacity is exceeded.

 ![WhatsApp Image 2024-11-27 at 6 28 04 PM](https://github.com/user-attachments/assets/e4341bb7-5929-4f46-ab79-d8a39b71f755)
 ![WhatsApp Image 2024-11-27 at 6 28 04 PM (1)](https://github.com/user-attachments/assets/e417ecf8-765c-408b-9c8f-0136366fb438)